maclyne/volcano_database/README.md

         - colorscheme: latzones (same legend as Plot B)

-Further code will allow for plotting if this data is for visualizaiton.

 ***Methods Included:***
+- my_utils.py
-   open_file 'Opens a comma separated CSV file.'
+    - **open_file** 'Opens a comma separated CSV file.'

-   get_column 'Returns an array of integers from the result_column where the query_value matches the value in the query_column.'
+    - **get_column** 'Returns an array of integers from the result_column where the query_value matches the value in the query_column.'

-   identify_column 'Identifies the query and result columns of interest if entered as an integer or a string and gives the index values of those columns.'
+    - **identify_column** 'Identifies the query and result columns of interest if entered as an integer or a string and gives the index values of those columns.'

-***This progam can be used through inputting the arguments outlined in print_cases.py including:***

-***--file*** 'File name of CSV file to be parsed.'

-***--query_column*** 'Column to be searched to match query_value'

-***--query*** 'Value to be searched for in query_column'

-***--result_columns*** 'Columns to be returned'
+    - **check_plume_height** 'Opens a comma separated CSV file, calculates if the value in the first query column is greater than the value in the second query column and then adds a 'y' or 'n' to the outputted list'

+- bin_utils.py
+    - **get_bindex** 'given a value and a list of bin edges, returns the index of the bin the value should go in'

+    - **add_column_csv** 'makes copy of the infile with a new last column added'

+- cluster_eruptions.py
+    - **bin_by_latzone** 'determines the latitude zone bin of the volcanos in the infile, and writes a new outfile that is a copy of the infile but with new column named latbin_zone at the end.'

+    - **cluster_eruptions_geotemporal** TODO: ADD

+    - **identify_volcano_size** 'Identifies and bins volcanos by size from time_cluster_info_file.
+The output clusters have info of latbin_zone, size_unit, and coverage_time.'

 Tests can be viewed through the execution of the shells